Pediatrics group's COVID-19 vaccine recommendations differ from CDC advice

 In the guidance published Tuesday, the AAP is "strongly recommending" COVID-19 shots for children ages 6 months to 2 years old.
 For older children, shots are also advised but up to parents' discretion, the AAP said.

 The Centers for Disease Control and Prevention's advice is different.
-Under Health Secretary Robert F. Kennedy Jr.'s guidance, the CDC doesn't recommend COVID-19 shots for healthy children of any age.
-Instead, the administration says kids may get the shots in consultation with physicians.
+Under Health Secretary Robert F. Kennedy Jr., the CDC doesn't recommend COVID-19 shots for healthy children of any age, but instead, the administration says kids may get the shots in consultation with physicians.

 In a news release Tuesday, AAP President Dr. Susan J. Kressly, said the organization's immunization recommendations will continue to be "rooted in science" and in the "best interest of the health of infants, children and adolescents."